 When choosing your company name, you need to think carefully – there are specific legal issues to consider before you move forward.
-You will need to register your company name with the Australian Securities and Investments Commission (ASIC) and to fulfill certain requirements.
-By taking into account all the relevant factors, you can identify the right company name.
+This is important as any changes to your company name post-registration will incur a fee.

 How is a company name different from a business name?

-It is important to note that a company name is not the same as a business name (trading name).
-A company name is a legal name such as ‘LawPath Operations Pty Ltd’, which appears on all official documents and legal papers.
+It is important to note that a company name is not the same as a business name.
+A company name is a legal name such as ‘LawPath Operations Pty Ltd’, which appears on all official documents.
 A company name can be different to your business name, examples include sole traders using their own name or the company name showing the name of a partnership, a proprietary limited company or an incorporated association.
-A business name is what you are know by customers, such as ‘LawPath’.
-When choosing a company name you do not have to use your business name.
-For more information see our blog post ‘What is the difference between a business name and a company name’.
+A business name is the name commonly used by your business and customers.
+An example of this would be for example ‘LawPath’.

-First of all, it is necessary to determine if your company name is accessible.
+First of all, it is necessary to determine if your company name is available.
 Use LawPath’s Name Search tool, which is based on ASIC’s Identical Names Check facility, to confirm whether the name is available for registration.

-Company names that are unacceptable for registration
+Company names that are not acceptable for registration

 What if you don’t have a proposed name for your new company?

-If you haven’t decided on a company name yet, you are allowed to use an Australian Company Number (ACN) assigned by ASIC as your company name.
-ACN has a unique nine digit identifier and will be used in coexistence with your chosen legal elements as the company name.
+On LawPath’s company registration form, you can select ‘Use ACN as the company name’.
+Your ACN has a unique nine digit number.
+This will be used with your company suffix as the company name.
 Say that your ACN number is “000 000 000” and the legal elements you chose when registering your company were “Pty Ltd”, then your company name would be “000 000 000 Pty Ltd”.

-“Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.”
+Unsure where to start?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.